My Pilgrimage Experience to Chung Tai Monastery

 the etiquette – seemingly always behind yet trying my best to catch the cues as to how and when to bow, kneel, stand up, and how to properly put on and take off our robes.

 When the day came for taking the precepts, everything seemed to fall into place.
 Thanks to Master Jian Pin’s all night effort, we had the complete liturgy in our hands and we were able to follow the ceremony.
-The simultaneous translation, thanks to Master Jian Hu, was invaluable.
+The simultaneous translation was invaluable.

 However, as the three Precept Masters, who presided over the ceremony, completed the transmission of the precepts, something transformed inside of me.
 The Truth within me had been touched.
 There was (and continues to be) a sense of inner calm and elation at the same time.
 I now have a deeper sense of commitment to the bodhisattva way; a deeper connection with Chung Tai, Buddha Gate, and to my dharma sisters and brothers, who were there for me in this very special experience.
 My life has been renewed.